Academic IELTS Writing task 1 Sample 98 - Changes in average house prices in five different cities

-The bar graph illustrates the mean variation in the price of a house in five various cities when compared with that in 1989 in a period of 12 years from year 1990.
-Overall, it is clearly shown that majority of these five cities had their house prices lower from 1990 to 1995 than that in the year 1989 whereas all cities showed an upward trend in the average house prices between year 1996 and 2002 except Frankfurt.
+The bar graph illustrates the mean variation in the price of a house in five various cities when compared with that in 1989 in a period of 12 years from the year 1990.
+Overall, it is clearly shown that majority of these five cities had their house prices lower from 1990 to 1995 than that in the year 1989 whereas all cities showed an upward trend in the average house prices between the years 1996 and 2002 except Frankfurt.

-First and foremost, the house prices in Tokyo were lower than that in year 1989 throughout the given period.
+First and foremost, the house prices in Tokyo were lower than that in the year 1989 throughout the given period.
 However, there was a rise in the house prices from 1996 to 2002 than from 1990 to 1995 (-5% and approximately -7% respectively) which was comparatively lower than that in 1989.
 Furthermore, every city had its house prices rising over the period except Frankfurt in Germany which showed a slight drop of about 1%.

 Interestingly, London was the city that had the largest variation in house prices among the five cities from 1990 to 2002 in comparison with that in 1989 (around 19% in total).
 There was a bigger fluctuation in house prices in New York than in Madrid in Spain (10% and nearly 5% correspondingly).

 [ Written by - Lee Wing Qeen ]

 The bar chart demonstrates what changes five major cities experienced in average house prices in the span of periods: 1990-1995 and 1996-2002, compared with the average home value of 1989.
 Overall, house buying costs went down considerably in New York, Tokyo and London between the period of 1990-1996 while it augmented dramatically in London with a gradual increase in New York and Madrid cities during 1996-2002.